devcoderoad/nuxtjs-tailwind-website/content/articles/the-offside-rule-in-football.md

 ---
 title: The Offside Rule in Football
 description: Offside can be called when an attacking player is in front of the last defender when the pass is played through to them.
-The offside area is designed to discourage players from simply hanging around the opponent’s goal waiting for a pass.
 img: https://images.unsplash.com/photo-1517927033932-b3d18e61fb3a?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=2990&q=80
 alt: nice image
 author: